Logo

 Implementing the Kanban method brings several benefits, such as:

-1. Increased Transparency: Visualization of work on the Kanban board allows the team to better understand task progress and identify issues.
+1. Increased Transparency: Visualization of work on the Kanban board allows the team to understand task progress better and identify issues.

 2. Better Work Control: Limiting work in progress helps the team avoid overloading and focus on current tasks.